Daily Flight Stories

 Published on December 21, 2012

 Hélène Dutrieu was a professional bicycle racer from Belgium.
-Known as “La Flèche Humaine” (“The Human Arrow”), she was famous throughout Europe for her speed and stamina, having won the women’s speed track world championship in both 1897 and 1898 and then also the Grand Prix d’Europe in 1898.
-By the early part of the 20th Century, she had given up on racing and instead had become a stunt cyclist.
-She would ride fast enough to hold to the track of a vertical loop, a show she put on in Marseille.
-Gaining great popularity, she moved in motorcycle and automobile stunts as well as becoming a race car driver — racing professionally from 1904 to 1907 for the French company Clément-Bayard de Levallois.
+Known as “La Flèche Humaine” (“The Human Arrow”), she was famous throughout Europe for her speed and stamina.
+She won the women’s speed track world championship in both 1897 and 1898 and then also the Grand Prix d’Europe in 1898.
+By the early part of the 20th Century, she had given up on bicycle racing to become a stunt cyclist.
+One of her stunts was to ride fast enough to hold to a track in a vertical loop, which she displayed in a show in Marseille.
+She moved on to motorcycle and automobile stunts and became a race car driver, racing professionally from 1904 to 1907 for the French company Clément-Bayard de Levallois.
+Finally, she set her sights on becoming a pilot.

 Hélène Dutrieu seated in a Henry Farman type III two-seater, c.
 1911.
 Photo Credit: Library of Congress

 Who better than Hélène Dutrieu to become the first pilot of the Santos-Dumont No.19 Demoiselle monoplane?
-At least that is what her racing sponsor, the Clément-Bayard company, thought when they considered who should represent their new aeroplane.
-Likewise, Hélène Dutrieu had herself decided to fly, having witnessed the Wright’s first flying expositions in France.
-As well, since the word Demoiselle is a French word for a young lady, it seemed natural that the woman daredevil and race car driver should take to the air.
-Above all, Hélène Dutrieu had one advantage over all others — being a petite woman, she weighed less than any of the others, a critical consideration in addressing the underpowered aeroplanes of the day.
-Thus, in 1908, Hélène Dutrieu began her long and beautiful relationship with the world of flight and aeroplanes.
+At least that is what her racing sponsor, the Clément-Bayard Company, thought when they considered who should represent their new aeroplane.
+Likewise, Hélène Dutrieu wanted to fly.
+She had witnessed the Wright’s first flying expositions in France.
+The choice of a woman as a pilot was apt because the name of the plane, Demoiselle, is the French word for a young lady.
+Thus, it seemed the natural choice of a woman daredevil, race car driver to take into the air.

 First Flight and First Crash

 In 1908, times were very different than they are today.
-Women were not deemed to have the right to vote, nor to be suitable for most types of work.
-They were “the weaker sex” and were caregivers at home.
-For a woman to fly was a dramatic thing.
-The Clément-Bayard company thought quite rightly that if a woman could fly their Demoiselle, which sported a heavy 50 hp engine, then men would come to understand that flight was not something out of reach, difficult or trying — after all, the thinking went, even a woman could fly.
-In addition, the company recruited Mdlle.
-Aboukaia as a second pilot and the two soon were learning the technical details of the Demoiselle.
+Women were not deemed to have the right to vote, nor considered to be suitable for most types of work.
+They were considered “the weaker sex”.
+As such, they were relegated to the role of caregivers at home.
+For a woman to fly was dramatic.
+The Clément-Bayard Company thought that if a woman could fly their Demoiselle, which sported a heavy 50 hp engine, then men would come to understand that flight was not something out of reach and too difficult.
+After all, the company’s thinking went, if in any entirely sexist manner, if a woman could fly, then so could anyone.
+Given the risks and potential death of Dutrieu, however, the Company recruited a second pilot, Mdlle.
+Aboukaia — just in case, as the saying goes.
+The two women were soon learning the technical details of the Demoiselle.

-Hélène Dutrieu’s first flight, however, was a disaster — a crash right from the start.
-To truly learn to fly, she applied under Roger Sommer and went to school at the Henry Farman aviation school — both former cyclists like her.
-A fast learner, she was soon in the air.
+Hélène Dutrieu had the highest hopes for her first flight.
+However, it proved to be a disaster.
+She crashed right at the start.
+Luckily, she walked away from the wreckage unhurt.
+To learn to fly, she decided to apply to study under Roger Sommer.
+Thus, after being accepted, she went to school at the Henry Farman Aviation School.
+Both of the instructors there were former cyclists like her.
+A fast learner once she had proper guidance, she was soon in the air.
 In 1910, she made a notable first, taking her mechanic up in an aeroplane and thus becoming the first woman pilot to carry a passenger on board an aeroplane.

 Flying Without a Corset!

 Indeed, “la Flèche Humaine” had earned herself a new nickname and became known as “the Lady Hawk” (“la femme épervier”).
 Though she carried a youthful appearance, she was actually 31 years old when she first took to the skies.
-This reflected her years cycling.
-That youthful look only furthered the impression of the ease with which men (and women) could fly.
+This reflected her years of cycling and stunt riding, which had kept her in excellent shape.
+Her youthful look only furthered the impression of the ease with which men (and women) could fly.

 Mons.
 Sommer in his Sommer biplane, in which he carried three passengers, including Mdlle.
 Dutrieu, in April 1910.
 Photo Credit: Flight, May 7, 1910